 When thinking of beaches in India, Goa usually comes to mind.
-However, for a relaxing getaway head further south and you'll find undeveloped pristine locations where you can stay in a secluded beach house or cottage right by the water's edge.
-Here are 10 top picks for all budgets.
-The rates stated are the lowest rates throughout the year (during summer and the monsoon season from April to September) and may increase significantly during peak season (mid December to mid January).
+However, for a relaxing getaway head further south and you'll find undeveloped pristine locations where you can have a secluded stay right by the water's edge.
+Here's our pick for all budgets.
+They include hotels, homestays and beach houses.
+The rates stated may increase significantly during peak season (mid December to mid January).

 01 of 10

 Situated on the coast between Bekal and Nileshwar beaches in northern Kerala, Kanan Beach Resort has atmospheric Kerala-style cottages with separate living areas.
-Ayurvedic treatments are offered, as well as a range of activities including yoga, beach volleyball, backwater cruises (the tranquil Kottappuram backwaters of Karasgod district are nearby), plantation visits, and cycling.
+Ayurvedic treatments are offered, along with a variety of activities such as yoga, beach volleyball, backwater cruises (the tranquil Kottappuram backwaters of Karasgod district are nearby), plantation visits and cycling.

 - Rooms: 14, including large family cottages.

-- Cost: From 6,500 rupees per night for a double.
-Breakfast is included.
+- Cost: From 7,500 rupees per night for a double, including tax and breakfast.

 02 of 10

-- Cost: Expect to pay about 6,000 rupees upwards per night for a double, with breakfast included.
+- Cost: From about 4,500 rupees per night for a double, with breakfast and tax included.

 03 of 10

-- Cost: From 4,500 rupees per night for a double.
-Breakfast is included.
+- Cost: From about 3,800 rupees per night for a double.
+Breakfast and tax are included.

 04 of 10